 Neeraj Singh Manhas

-–The writer is a Special Advisor for South Asia at the Parley Policy Initiative, Republic of Korea.
-He regularly provides commentary on India-China border issues, water security, and transboundary river challenges in South Asia.
-You can follow his updates on X at @The_China_Chap.
+The writer is Special Advisor for South Asia at Parley Policy Initiative, Republic of Korea.
+He is a regular commentator on the issues of Water Security and Transboundary River issues in South Asia.
 The views expressed are of the writer and do not necessarily reflect the views of Raksha Anirveda

 Reshaping India’s Military Strategy in 2025: The Dawn of Integrated Defence